Last Updated on December 26, 2022

-In case you’re overwhelmed, I have put together a nice mixture of goodies, some with only a few ingredients you can whip up in no time!
-I’m listing off 14 treats that made the cut this year, plus a peppermint plate to display them on.
+In case you’re overwhelmed, below you will find a nice mixture of goodies, some with only a few ingredients you can whip up in no time!
+Check out my list of 14 family favorite treats that made the cut this year, plus a peppermint plate to display them on.
 Enjoy!

 1. Peanut Butter Balls

-These are a favorite in our house!
-My husband could eat his weight in these and let’s not kid, so could I!
+Peanut butter balls are a favorite holiday treat in our house!
+My husband could eat his weight in these and let's not kid, so could I!
 I love these because they have an added crunch with the Rice Krispie cereal.
 Add that finishing touch with crushed up peanuts, sprinkles or drizzle of chocolate.

 2. Lemon Shortbread cookies

 I once had a dear neighbor bring me a tin of lemon shortbread cookies after we moved into the neighborhood, and I’m pretty sure they didn’t even last a day!
 Can you tell I have a sweet tooth?
-These are simple, quick and delicious and only a few ingredients!
+Surprisingly, lemon shortbread cookies are simple, quick and delicious and only a few ingredients!
 I love Rosemary’s blog because she shares authentic Italian recipes that not only look beautiful but sound delicious.
 It will make you wish you had a seat at her dinner table!
 Here is her recipe for these amazing cookies.

 3. Chocolate Covered Peanut Butter Ritz Cookies

 Chocolate covered peanut butter Ritz cookies are so, so simple!
-They taste amazing, and you can decorate them in a variety of ways to add some variation in color to that cookie tin!
+You can decorate them in a variety of ways to add some variation in color to that cookie tin!
+And, they taste amazing!
 Head over to Tastefully Eclectic for the recipe.

 4. 5-Minute No-Bake Chocolate Oatmeal cookies

-These have been a classic for me growing up.
-They melt in your mouth and again SO easy!
+No-bake chocolate oatmeal cookies have been a classic holiday treat for me growing up.
+They melt in your mouth and again they are SO easy!
 Can you see a theme here? 😉 I love easy, quick recipes.
 My boys will devour these if I leave them within their grasp.
 Head over to Sugar Apron for the peanut butter version of this no-bake cookie recipe pictured below.

 5. Peanut Brittle